 Eastern Mind Vs Western Mind

 Eastern and Western minds do not refer to geography.
 These are terms to describe the psychic structures of the mind.
-It is a way of understanding the driving elements within the mind.
+It is a way of understanding the driving elements within our worldview.
 The patterns of our thinking organize and prioritize the wiring of the mind.
 How we think changes the brain.

 Eastern traditions are the origin of the processes that make this balance possible.
 The exceptions are The Enneagram of Personality, a compilation of research around the globe, and logic, which we attribute to Aristotle, a Greek philosopher.